microsoft/vscode-gradle/README.md

 Once the extension is activated you will see a new Gradle icon in the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface).
 Clicking on this icon will reveal some tree views in the sidebar.

-> Protip: you can move drag & drop any of these treeviews into the main explorer view for easier access.
+> Protip: you can move drag & drop any of these tree views into the main explorer view for easier access.
 This is especially useful for pinned tasks.

 You can also run any Gradle task as a [VS Code task](https://code.visualstudio.com/docs/editor/tasks).
 Access the Gradle VS Code tasks by running `Run Task` from the command palette.